 With all pretence gone, the US now desperately uses its military power specifically for its designed purpose - the subjugation of countries who wish to remain outside its sphere of influence and provide it with the dollar profit it needs to survive.
 In a country where 90% of the media remains controlled by six major corporations, the race is on to convince an already majority dull and 14% illiterate population, that an estimated population of 90 million unemployed are exceptional.
 In addition to which, that a mere 156 million employed (2013 and falling) create the wealth to deserve the first world status and lifestyle, actually afforded to them by others.

+From Saddam’s supposedly stockpiled weapons of mass destruction, to the US claim that Assad has used chemical agents to kill civilians and Russia is a threat to world peace . . .
 Enter president Trump with his sound bite of 'making America great again'; an impossibility unless he can force the world back to using the dollar and it’s why the bombings, invasions and armed force will continue.